Graphic Design Study Abroad: London/Amsterdam

 -Applicants will be asked to submit the following materials as part of their ISUAbroad application:

 -One electronic recommendation submitted through ISUAbroad from an ISU faculty member (other than the program director) or ISU academic advisor (recommendations are not accepted from graduate students or teaching assistants)

 -Essay of around 500 words on your personal/academic/career goals for participating on the program

 In addition, participants may be asked to attend a short interview with the program director.

 The College of Design may check a participant's current GPA and/or academic status at any time.
 Failure to maintain the required GPA of 2.3 or the failure to maintain a clear academic record may affect participation in an international program.

 Costs and Financial Assistance

 In addition to tuition, students are required to pay a program fee to participate in Graphic Design in Europe.
-The program fee will cover the following items: lodging, breakfast at hostels, trains, and local transportation.
-It does not cover museum entrance fees, and students will purchase their own airline tickets.
+The program fee will cover the following items: lodging, breakfast at hostels, trains, museums visited as a group, and local transportation.
+Students will purchase their own airline tickets to and from Europe.
 However, students should not purchase airline tickets until the final itinerary with confirmed dates and arrival and departure cities is announced.